shah-zeb-naveed/data-science-notes/README.md

   - Can use summary stats but not a guaruantee.
 Use 2 sample test.
 Statistical != practical signf.
 Might only be worth worryinga about if diff detected with small sample size.
 E.g KS test but only works on 1D data.
   - Time-series shifts also possible, time window selection will make a different. should track data post production.
 Shorter intervals  can lead to "alert fatigue" but can help detect issues faster.
 Cummulitive can hide trends which sliding window stats can uncover.
   - Retrain using massive dataset in the hope issue is prevented and/or retrain at a certain cadence.
 Retraining can be stateless or fine-tuning.
 Feature selection can impact need for frequency of retraining.
 Can also divide model into sub-models where some are trained more frequent.
+  - update eval set (or continous monitoring) so recent data changes can be captured.
+  - change can be gradual/sudden. user data, generally has slower drift. businesses may change more rapidly.
 45. Observability is part of monitoring.
 Log important metrics related to network (latency, throughput), hardware (cpu utilization, uptime), ml-related.
   - ML-related: raw inputs, features, predictions, accuracy. from harder to easier to monitor. from "less likely to be caused by human errors" to be more closer to business.
   - accuracy: explicit feedback or inferred/natural labels. if not ground truth, at least secondary metrics can help detect degradation.